 Business culture in Portugal

 Business etiquette in Portugal displays an interesting mix of formality and easygoingness – with conduct being at once formal and conservative, yet also warm and relaxed.
 Expats should use the titles 'Senhor' and 'Senhora' until strictly instructed not to do so, and show deference to those in obvious positions of authority.
-There is no specific accepted conduct for the exchange of business cards, but expats should be sure to treat any card received with respect.

 Business meetings in Portugal must be made by appointment and should not be scheduled for times that might conflict with important family or religious holidays.
 Expats will be expected to be punctual, even if the hosts may not be.
 Since the official language of business in the country is Portuguese, it is a good idea to provide translations of all important documents or to engage the services of a translator to ensure that everyone is on the same page at business meetings.